-Teaching: Because School faculty members are expected to engage in scholarly teaching it is important to distinguish this activity from the Scholarship of Teaching noted previously.
+Teaching: School faculty members are expected to engage in scholarly teaching.

 Scholarly teaching is teaching that is constantly evolving and improving.
-Scholarly teachers establish clear goals for the course, focusing on what students will learn rather than the content they will "cover".
+Scholarly teachers establish clear goals for the course, focusing on what learners (students, residents and fellows) will learn rather than the content they will "cover".
 They prepare adequately, and they research and use a variety of appropriate methods.
-They reflect on their own practice and invite critique on their teaching from students and peers, and administrators if appropriate.
+They reflect on their own practice and invite critique on their teaching from learners and peers, and administrators if appropriate.
 Their teaching results in significant student learning.

 (Adapted from: Activities of Scholarly Teachers.
 From The Centre for Discovery in Learning, University of Saskatchewan)